feynlee/curiosity-notes/_posts/2019-01-07-auto-generate-data-science-report-for-sharing.md

 ## Add Button to Toggle Code

-Jupyter notebooks are web-based, we can simply add some html and javascript to make this work.
+Jupyter notebooks are web-based, we can simply add some HTML and javascript to make this work.
 One can include a raw cell at the beginning of your notebook containing the JavaScript and HTML below.
-This code is heavily based on [Chris Said's blog post](http://chris-said.io/2016/02/13/how-to-make-polished-jupyter-presentations-with-optional-code-visibility/), except it also hides a few other things besides the input cell, includin the numerical prompt next to the cells such as `input [1]` and `output [1]`.
+This code is heavily based on [Chris Said's blog post](http://chris-said.io/2016/02/13/how-to-make-polished-jupyter-presentations-with-optional-code-visibility/), except it also hides a few other things besides the input cell, including the numerical prompt next to the cells such as `input [1]` and `output [1]`.

 ```html
 <script>